CSDDD software: what companies actually need and what most get wrong

 Who the CSDDD actually applies to

-The CSDDD (Directive (EU) 2024/1760) applies to EU companies and to non-EU companies with significant EU activity, phased by size across three application dates.
+The CSDDD (Directive (EU) 2024/1760, as amended by Omnibus I — Directive (EU) 2026/470, in force 18 March 2026) applies to EU companies and to non-EU companies with significant EU activity from a single unified application date.

-From 2027: EU companies with more than 5,000 employees and worldwide net turnover above €1.5 billion.
+From 26 July 2029: EU companies with more than 5,000 employees and worldwide net turnover above €1.5 billion.
 Non-EU companies with net turnover above €1.5 billion generated in the EU.
+Both thresholds must be met simultaneously.

 The regulated population is substantially smaller than the CSRD population.
-Many companies currently preparing CSRD sustainability reports are not directly subject to CSDDD, at least in the initial phases.
+Many companies currently preparing CSRD sustainability reports are not directly subject to CSDDD.
 The supply chain reach, however, extends much further, for reasons explained below.

 What the regulation actually requires